mjordan/islandora_workbench_integration/README.md

 ## Configuration

 By default, all vocabularies are registered in the views.
 To prevent vocabularies from being updated by Workbench, remove them from the "Terms in vocabulary" View using its "Taxonomy term: Vocabulary" filter.

+You must enable JSON:API's create, read, update, and delete operations manuall.
+To do so, visit `admin/config/services/jsonapi` and select "Accept all JSON:API create, read, update, and delete operations."

 ## Permissions